mpatacchiola/blog/_posts/2016-12-23-dissecting-reinforcement-learning-3.markdown

 Rescorla, R. A., & Wagner, A. R. (1972).
 A theory of Pavlovian conditioning: Variations in the effectiveness of reinforcement and nonreinforcement.
 Classical conditioning II: Current research and theory, 2, 64-99.

+Rummery, G. A., & Niranjan, M. (1994).
+On-line Q-learning using connectionist systems.
+University of Cambridge, Department of Engineering.

 Russell, S. J., Norvig, P., Canny, J. F., Malik, J. M., & Edwards, D. D. (2003).
 Artificial intelligence: a modern approach (Vol. 2).
 Upper Saddle River: Prentice hall.

 Sutton, R. S. (1988).
 Learning to predict by the methods of temporal differences.
 Machine learning, 3(1), 9-44.

 Sutton, R. S., & Barto, A. G. (1990).
 Time-derivative models of pavlovian reinforcement.

+Watkins, C. J. C. H. (1989).
+Learning from delayed rewards (Doctoral dissertation, University of Cambridge).